ahmedsherif/Celestial/README.md

 ### Limitations

-* We have implemented a strong Content Security Policy, and only allow the browser to load images from certain specified domains.
-I will **not** be changing this setting on the example server.
+* I have implemented a strong Content Security Policy, and only allow the browser to load images from certain specified domains.
+This will **not** be changed to accomodate your domain.
     * **Workaround**: If you self-host, it's easy to add a new domain to the list of allowed domains.
 This will nicely show your profile photo (based on microformats2) once you log in.
 To do this, head over to the `src/index.ts` file and change the following block to include your domain:
     ```
     // Set up a CSP